-A Fescue Grass Lawn requires the most maintenance of any grass in Georgia.
+A Fescue grass lawn requires the most maintenance of any grass.
 While it is the only shade tolerant turf option, it has major drawbacks as it is a cool season grass growing in an extremely hot and humid environment for 4 months a year.
 Care in the cooler months is basic, water as needed, mow as needed and treat as needed with fertilizers and weed control.
 Care in the hot months becomes more critical as this cool season grass is now trying to cope with extreme heat, high humidity, disease and in most cases drought.
-Below is a guideline which must be followed to maintain a healthy Fescue lawn year round and most importantly through the hot months of a Georgia summer.
+Below is a guideline which must be followed to maintain a healthy Fescue lawn year round and most importantly through the hot months of a Tennessee, Georgia, Alabama or South Carolina summer.

 The most effective way to water any lawn is deeply and infrequently.
 One hour per zone, one time per week if no rainfall is present.
 Hours between 3am and 10am are best.
 This allows your lawn to attain a deep root system while minimizing the moisture period on the lawn.
 Watering in the A.M. hours allows the sun to dry the turf.
 Prolonged periods of moisture on turfgrass, especially during periods of high heat and humidity, encourage disease development.
 This watering program must be followed for established lawns.
 To quote Dr. Kim Coder of the University of Georgia, water is 80 percent of the problem with all plants and water is 80 percent of the solution.
 Watering newly seeded lawns has different initial requirements.
 Frequent shallow waterings are best for seed germination so carefully follow instructions left by your seeding crew.
 New seeding requires daily watering of 30 to 40 minutes per zone for a three week period.
 After this period you can gradually decrease the frequency to every other day, then down to every third day.
 Weather is not conducive for disease development in the fall so prolonged moisture is not a concern.